 Tallest Mountains in Hawaii Island

-Most of the tourists are attracted to the sandy beaches of Hawaii and its natural beauty, but then these tallest mountains are a visual treat and should be trailed:
+Most of the tourists are attracted to the sandy beaches of Hawaii and its natural beauty, but then these tallest Mountains in Hawaii Island are a visual treat and should be trailed:

 1. Mauna Kea

-Mauna Kea is the tallest Mountain in Hawaii.
+Mauna Kea is the Tallest Mountains in Hawaii Island.
 Towering above the Kohala coast at 13,796 feet above the sea level and stands 33,476 feet from the Pacific ocean.
-Because of its mighty height, it was earlier named as Mauna a Wakea which means “the mountain that belongs to the sky”.
+Because of its mighty height, it was earlier named Mauna a Wakea which means “the mountain that belongs to the sky”.
 Later the name was changed to Mauna Kea within a year.
-The mythology associated this mountain is that it is the place of Gods and Kapu.
+The mythology associated with this mountain is that it is the place of Gods and Kapu.
 You can marvel at the tallest mountain of the world when measured from base to summit and enjoy stargazing here.